Characters: Umineko When They Cry Witches

 "I am the cruelest witch in the world.
 I will make any opponent of mine surrender without fail.
 Even if that opponent is the Endless Witch Beatrice.
 So you must do your best as well.
 You won't bore me, will you?"

-is unclear, but they don't seem to be the same person.
+is unclear, but they are most likely the same character.

 - Adaptation Dye-Job: Like Rika from Higurashi, her hair is indisputably blue in the games/manga, and weird purple-blue color in the anime.